-Minnesota Senator Amy Klobuchar Solidifies 2020 Presidential Credentials With Re-Election Wi
+Minnesota Senator Amy Klobuchar Solidifies 2020 Presidential Credentials With Re-Election Win

 Klobuchar didn’t pull any punches in her victory speech, making clear that her victory came as a result of the people of Minnesota refuting the politics of President Trump.
 Klobuchar said, “Minnesotans voted our dreams and not our fears.
 We voted for common sense and not blistering words.
 We voted for getting things done and not gamesmanship.
 And we voted for substance instead of subtweets.
 We voted for the way politics can be, should be, and with your help, will be.”

-While the 2020 mid-terms saw some disappointment for some young candidates that have been touted as the future of the Democratic party, Klobuchar’s undeniable success has to put her in the conversation for 2020.
+While the 2018 midterms saw some disappointment for some young candidates that have been touted as the future of the Democratic party, Klobuchar’s undeniable success has to put her in the conversation for 2020.